appacademy/pt-section-3-resources/36-week/5-day/notes.md

 - Take your time filling out your model and form classes.
     - Ensure all attributes are spelled correctly.
-        - Spell check your Model's Column name and Data type.
+        - Check the spelling for your Model's Column names.
-        - Spell check your Form's Field name, Label, and Data type.
+        - Check the spelling foryour Form's Field name, Label.
     - Ensure you've defined any necessary Form validations and Model constraints.
         - [DataRequired()], nullable=True, ext.
     - Check the docs if your not sure what field you should use in your Forms.